Alex-Mdau/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script changes group owner for a file
+this script changes the owner and the group owner